 Here are 6 reasons to ditch the pizza and pouches and get your kids back to real food:

-- Kids can learn to eat real food.
-However rather than offering a food 2-3 times, parents may need to offer it 10-20 times.
-The research shows that as you keep trying new foods there are changes that occur in the proteins we make in our saliva that change thee way we taste food!
+However, rather than offering a food 2-3 times, parents may need to offer it 10-20 times.
+The research shows that as you keep trying new foods there are changes that occur in the proteins we make in our saliva that change the way we taste food!
 So offer foods many times and in different ways and you will see a change over time.
 Also, most of us parents overestimate the amount of food children need.
 Therefore when a toddler takes two bites of their entree, parents may feel defeated instead of realizing they may have eaten enough.
 Parents then may be more likely to reach for those kid-friendly, addictive snacks (like crackers and gummy snacks) to fill their child’s belly.
 It should be no surprise that grazing-style eating, where hunger does not fully develop, leads to a poor appetite at mealtime.
-Parents should continue to provide opportunities to practice eating healthy foods, and have realistic expectations for what their child should eat.
-With enough practice kids will get used to a healthy array of fruits, vegetables and whole grains.
+Parents should continue to provide opportunities to practice eating healthy foods and have realistic expectations for what their child should eat.
+With enough practice, kids will get used to a healthy array of fruits, vegetables, and whole grains.
 Check with your pediatrician to see if your child is meeting expectations for growth to ensure his food intake is on track.

 Centers for Disease Control and Prevention.
 Nutrition Facts. https://www.cdc.gov/healthyschools/nutrition/facts.htm